hdgarrood/purescript-sequences/README.md

 ## Why not just use Arrays?

-JavaScript's Array type is designed for use in an imperative programming environment, where mutation is rife.
+JavaScript's Array type is designed for use in an imperative programming environment, where anything can be mutated at any time.
 This means that reusing them is usually not possible.
 For example:

 ```javascript
 var as = [1,2,3]